 The best winter cover crops differ from region to region, by growing zone and the crop's winter hardiness, but from a management perspective there are basically two types:

-- Crops that are killed by cold, but have enough biomass to protect the soil
+- Winter-killed: Crops that are killed by cold, but have sufficient biomass to protect the soil.

-- Crops that remain alive through winter and resume growth in spring.
+- Winter-hardy: Crops that remain alive through winter and resume growth in spring.

 Oats are an example of the first type.
 Sown in summer, they will put on a lot of growth, and often maintain active growth into early November, dying slowly after several hard frosts.
-The winter-killed mulch and root mass will hold the soil in place until the following spring.
+The winter-killed mulch and root mass will hold the soil in place, however until the following spring.

 The disadvantage to this type of cover crop is that you have to clear the land and plant the cover crop early enough to get significant amounts of biomass to hold the soil over the winter.
 That could mean cover-cropping only on ground that grew spring vegetables, or it could require undersowing the cover crop in a summer crop such as corn.
 The big advantages of a winter-killed cover crop is that the mulch is easy to till under in spring, and the land can be planted right away.